The International Master in Security, Intelligence and Strategic Studies (IMSISS) welcomes applications from students around the world.

 Click here to apply online »

 The University of Glasgow will manage applications to this programme.
-We ask that you apply online.
-The system allows you to fill out a standard application form online and submit this to Glasgow University within 42 days of starting your application.
+We ask that you apply online and ensure that all documents are uploaded and submitted by the application deadline.
 Applicants to the programme must submit all the necessary supporting documentation, including separate scholarship application form, with the online application.

-You are advised to read the Guide To Applying Online (click the below tab) and the Scholarship Application Information before starting your application.
+You are advised to read the information below and the Scholarship Application Information before starting your application.
 It will ensure you are ready to proceed, as well as answer many common questions about the application process.
 Answers to additional FAQs asked by applicants in recent years can be found HERE and you are encouraged to consult these.

 If you would like to be considered for a place on the programme as a self-funding student (subject to available spaces) you should indicate this on your application form.
 Please note that a £1000 deposit will be required to secure a self-funded place on the programme.